AlexProgrammerDE/balena-minecraft-server/README.md

 To run this project is as simple as deploying it to a balenaCloud application; no additional configuration is required.

-### Setup the Raspberry Pi :cd:
+### Setup the device :cd:

 * Sign up for or login to the [balenaCloud dashboard](https://dashboard.balena-cloud.com)
 * Create an application, selecting the correct device type for your Raspberry Pi
 * Add a device to the application, enabling you to download the OS
 * Flash the downloaded OS to your SD card with [balenaEtcher](https://balena.io/etcher)
-* Power up the Pi and check it's online in the dashboard
+* Power up the board and check it's online in the dashboard

 ### One Click Deployment